 top of page

-Georgia Intangible Mortgage Tax Explained
+Georgia Intangible Mortgage Tax Explained:

 Mortgage Tax copy.jpg

-When purchasing or refinancing a home in Georgia, there’s another mandatory tax that often appears on the closing statement: the Georgia Intangible Recording Tax.
+When purchasing or refinancing a home in Georgia, there’s another mandatory tax that often appears on the closing statement: the Georgia Intangible Mortgage (Recording) Tax.
 This is separate from the real estate transfer tax tied to ownership transfers, and it applies specifically to mortgage loans rather than the property sale itself.

 Understanding how this tax works — who pays it, how it’s calculated, and how recent law changes affect it — helps both buyers and sellers anticipate closing costs and avoid surprises.

-What Is the Georgia Intangible Recording Tax?
+What Is the Georgia Intangible Mortgage Recording Tax?

 The Intangible Recording Tax is a one-time tax imposed by the State of Georgia on long-term mortgage loanssecured by real estate.
 It is sometimes colloquially called a “mortgage tax,” though it is technically a recording tax tied to the loan instrument.